Sheko100/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The "8-James_Bond" script file ==> sets no permssion for owner, no permisson for group, and all the permissions for everybody else to the "hello" file
-The "9-John_Doe" script file ==> sets the mode of the file hello to rwxr-x-wx The "10-mirror_permissions" script file ==> sets the mode of the file hello the same as olleh’s mode
+The "9-John_Doe" script file ==> sets the mode of the file hello to rwxr-x-wx The "10-mirror_permissions" script file ==> sets the mode of the file hello the same as olleh’s mode The "11-directories_permissions" script file ==> adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users, and regular files won't be changed